 2. Go kayaking in Abu Dhabi's mangroves and wonder at this delight of nature a stone’s throw from the city centre.
 No experience is required.
 Definitely one of our favourite trips.

 3. Have a gold-leafed afternoon tea in luxurious surroundings at the seven-star Emirates Palace Hotel; marvel at its kilometre-long white sand beach and view one of the many fine exhibitions that are usually on show there.

 4. Cycle, jog, walk, swim or simply watch the world go by along Abu Dhabi’s delightful Corniche where the aquamarine waters of the Gulf lap the shores of the well-maintained public beach, watched over by impressive skyscrapers.
 The undulating dunes and sandy beaches of Lulu Island lie enticingly across the straits.

 6. Travel back in time at Abu Dhabi Heritage Village near the Breakwater and discover what life was like for the town’s early inhabitants: the Al Bu Falah branch of the Bani Yas tribal group from Liwa moved to Abu Dhabi in the 1790s and the town quickly evolved as an important pearling centre.
 Pearl divers and boatmen tended their date gardens and camels in the oasis and desert of the hinterland during the winter and trekked back to the coast in the summer to fish for pearls.

-7. Scare yourself silly on the gigantic roller coaster rides at Ferrari World Theme Park and enjoy the many Yas Island attractions.
+7. Scare yourself silly on the gigantic roller coaster rides at Ferrari World Theme Park and cool off at Yas Waterworld on Yas Island.